pebblecode/pebble-handbook/brand/readme.md

 ###Lab banner graphics

-![Example of a heading](images/pebble-lab-banner-logo-pink-white-1500x500.png) This branding element is used in places where visual interest is needed to make the banded artefact stand out.
+![Example of a heading](images/pebble-lab-banner-logo-pink-white-1500x500.png) This branding element is used in places where visual interest is needed to make the branded artefact stand out.
 Sometimes the pebble pink can become to slab-like and overwhelming.
-This banner breaks up that effect somewhat.
+The white-on-pink banner breaks up that effect somewhat.
+The pink-on-white banner is useful for title pages of documents.